Bemidji State University

 systems.
 Distance formula between points

-p and q in n dimensions is: Assignment: 14, 15, 16 |
+p and q in n dimensions is: Assignment: 14, 15, 16 | Assessment: -Students will construct a

 table showing the eight measurement concepts and examples from the SI and